Last Tango In Halifax 2020 cast and spoilers from the new series

 Last Tango In Halifax previously ran for three series and a two-episode Christmas special, last on screen in 2016.

-Now it's back for a fifth series and from the cast to the start date, here's all about the show.
+Now it's back for a fifth series and from the cast to the latest spoilers, here's all about the show.

 Last Tango In Halifax 2020 cast